Last updated: ET

 Colón and some areas of Panama City - Exercise a high degree of caution

-Exercise a high degree of caution when travelling to Colón and some areas of Panama City, due to high level of crime.
+Exercise a high degree of caution in Colón and some areas of Panama City, due to high levels of crime.

 Safety and security